 Notice the body language of Zenta when she encounters this German Shepherd.
 Her tail is raised, her posture is erect and she confidently sniffs above the other dog's neck and back.
 Meanwhile, the German Shepherd turns his head away and tucks his tail under, signs of submission and lack of confidence/dominance

 A 5 week old male puppy from the C litter stacked for the first time in its life.
 Illustrates impressive confidence, notice the raised tail.

 Ficko and Birku sizing each other up.
 Notice the raised tails and the ear positioning.
 This display of dominance would have ended up in a fight had I not intervened.

-As a result, I am going to spearhead a character and/or temperament test for the Kuvasz in Canada much like we see done in other countries or with other LGD breeds, which will hopefully be adopted by the Kuvasz Club of Canada as a regularly utilized test.
+In order to test the character of Canadian Kuvaszok, I am going to spearhead a temperament test for the Kuvasz in Canada much like we see done in other countries or with other LGD breeds, which will hopefully be adopted by the Club and regularly utilized.
 This is important so we can try and recreate real life-like scenarios and tangibly test the character of our dogs in order to improve breeding selection and the overall quality of the temperaments of our Kuvaszok.

 I hope after reading this you get a clearer idea of what is the desired Kuvasz temperament.
 It is important to emphasize that the Kuvasz is not the right dog for everyone.
 It needs an equally confident and stable owner, who understands guardian type dogs and pack hierarchy and how to bring the most out of a Kuvasz.
 However, if you understand this and acquire a Kuvasz with a solid genetic background from stable parents and raise it correctly, I believe the Kuvasz is a phenomenal dog which is very capable as a LGD, but can also be a trusted family guardian, companion and lifelong friend.